Mithunlavanyaraj/slot/README.md

 ## HTML VALIDATOR
 ![Alt text](output.png)
+This is the output as we designed in html table format with proper color scheme according to given requirements.
+The validator also shows no error message .

 ## RESULT

 The program for creating slot timetable using basic HTML tags is executed successfully.